 This is one of the main differences between nannies and childminders.
 Childminders work from their own home, and usually have children from more than one family at their setting.
 Think of it as a tiny nursery that you run from your own house!
 It must be a “domestic setting” where you receive your own mail.
-We have written a handy guide to help you find out if your home meets the requirements to become a childminder.

 How many children can childminders and nannies care for?

 Nannies usually only look after 1 child, or 2.
 They look after children from the same family, unless they are doing a nanny share.
 A nanny share means looking after children from two different families at the same time.
 The nanny earns more, and the families save money by splitting the cost–win win!

 Childminders can look after up to 6 children under the age of 8.
 3 of them can be under 5, and 1 of them can be under 1.
 At Koru Kids, our Early Educators usually look after 3 children between the ages of 6 months to 5 years.
 But you can also work with an assistant and have up to 6 children under the age of 5 between you.
 It all depends on the space in your home.